ypachori0/CSC680-Final-Project/README.md

 ## Nice-to-Have Features
 - Automatic expense splitting and settlement calculations
 - MapKit integration to list all planned spots or lodging locations
-- Real-time chat or announcement board for group members